yannikkellerde/GABOR/README.md

 2. A 2x2 square
 3. 3 contiguous squares of the same color (The Qango board is colored, click [here](yannikkeller.de/game_solver/page/playme.html) to check out the color patterns)

-As for advanced players, it becomes very obvious, that the game is winning for the first player in it's normal state, there is and additional Rule for advanced players called [Burgregel](http://qango.de/index.html?page=fortgeschrittene&language=deutsch).
+As for advanced players, it becomes very obvious, that the game is winning for the first player in it's normal state, there is an additional Rule for advanced players called [Burgregel](http://qango.de/index.html?page=fortgeschrittene&language=deutsch).
 With this Rule, the first player isn't allowed to occupy the 4 squares in the center or the 4 squares in the 2-2 position in the first move (check out the black X-es in the beginning of the game when playing on [yannikkeller.de](yannikkeller.de/game_solver/page/playme.html)).
 A long time ago, I had already suspected, that the game would still be a first player win, even when using the *Burgregel*.
-In fact, I was able to finally proof it using this software.
+In fact, I was able to finally proove it using this software.

 ## Implementation
 I implemented the Software in Python3, because Python is just such an easy to use high level language I love to use for just about any problem.
 Looking at it afterwards, I have to admit, that this was probably not the best decision to make.
 As Python is such a high level language, efficient working memory handeling is very hard in Python.
 As this is most limiting factor to the Proof-Number search, this is a real problem.
 In hindsight, it would probably have been a better choice to choose a lower level Language like C++.